- “When the artist is alive in any person,

-The term “ArtSpirit” is derived from the book, The Art Spirit, first published in 1923, compiled by Margery Ryerson.
-The book is a collection of heartfelt notes and lectures of 20th century painter and influential teacher and lecturer, Robert Henri, who taught at the New York Art Students League (“ASL”) in the 1920’s.
+The Art Spirit was first published in 1923 as a collection of the heartfelt notes and lectures of Robert Henri, a 20th century painter and influential teacher and lecturer who taught at the New York Art Students League in the 1920’s.

 “Your work is beautiful!”